irenebenedetto/ID3-algorithm/README.md

 ## Usage

-Insert the training set and the corresponding labels and indicate which columns should dbe considered as numerical: the file plots the trends of the Bit Error Rate over the Signal-To-Noise rate for the three windows chosen.
+Insert the training set and the corresponding labels and indicate which columns should be considered as numerical in the file `main.m`: it will output the classification of the test vector made by the tree built.